rofarrel/LSD-Explorer/README.md

 ### **How to Use**

-1. Click "Clone or Download" button to download the .zip folder.
+1. Click "Code" button to download the .zip folder.

 2. Extract the contents of the .zip folder after finished downloading.

-3. Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.
+3. Run the "LSD-Explorer" application in the LSD-Explorer-RO folder.

 4. **Click "View" then "Reload" if only a white page appears**.